collocations.org

 His fame was so sudden that he was unprepared for public life.

-academic, business, cultural, economic, intellectual, political, professional, school | night (also ‘nightlife’)
+academic, business, cultural, economic, intellectual, political, professional, school, spiritual

-What''s the nightlife like in the town?
+What's the nightlife like in the town?

 city, village, etc.

-VERB + LIFE
+VERB + life

 build, rebuild

-He built his whole life around his children. | She is still rebuilding her life after the accident.
+She is still rebuilding her life after the accident.

 PHRASES

-I''ve always had a fairly optimistic outlook on life.
+I've always had a fairly optimistic outlook on life.

 a love of life